-As an aspiring primary care nurse practitioner, José strives to understand each individual’s patient experience before, after, and during their point of care.
-Post-graduation, José envisions working in the community as a registered nurse, bringing healthy resources and interventions to people at the clinic, home, and workplace to address needs and empower healthy lifestyle habits in individuals, families, and communities at large.
+As an aspiring primary care nurse practitioner, José wanted to understand each patient and their personal experience before, after, and during their point of care.
+Post graduation, José envisioned working in the community as a registered nurse, bringing healthy resources and interventions to people at the clinic, home, and workplace to address needs and empower healthy lifestyle habits in individuals, families, and communities at large.

-Given José’s academic interests in nutrition and the social determinants of health, Nursing 521: Closer Look at Nutrition Policy, a discussion-based class with registered dietician and professor, Monique Dowd, has been one of José’s favorite courses.
-José’s final project for the course focused on creating a wellness policy for migrant farm workers.
+Given José’s academic interests in nutrition and the social determinants of health, Nursing 521: Closer Look at Nutrition Policy, a discussion-based class with registered dietician and professor, Monique Dowd, was one of José’s favorite courses.
+José’s final project for the course focused on creating a wellness policy for migrant farmworkers.
 Taking a closer look at the effects of acculturation, low-income wages, and immigrant status, José developed a plan to bring subsidized foods and health-promoting classes and activities to individuals at the workplace.

-José has already impacted the local Philadelphia population while working at Puentes de Salud (Bridges of Health) for his summer nurse internship with Independent Blue Cross.
+José had a great impact on the local Philadelphia population while working at Puentes de Salud (Bridges of Health) for his summer nurse internship with Independent Blue Cross.
 Puentes de Salud fosters the health and wellness of Philadelphia’s Latino population through education and health care services.
 José felt an immediate connection to his work at the Clinic and involved himself in every aspect of his patients’ care.

-This coming winter break, José will be in Chile for Penn Nursing course N343: Health and the Healthcare System in Chile.
-José looks forward to a deeper understanding of how people are cared for witht he Chilean healthcare infrastructure.
-While studying the Chilean people’s status and the nation’s efforts, this course allows for a full immersion into the Chilean culture and diet.
+José also studied in Chile during the Penn Nursing course N343: Health and the Healthcare System in Chile.
+José looked forward to a deeper understanding of how people are cared for within the Chilean healthcare infrastructure.
+While studying the Chilean people’s status and the nation’s efforts, the course allowed for a full immersion into the Chilean culture and diet.

-José is co-chair of the Student Sustainability Association at Penn (SSAP), the umbrella organization for the ten environmental-oriented groups on campus.
-This student group serves many roles, including its purpose as a funding body, an incubator for community, and as a platform for discussing the state of environmental affairs at Penn.
-In addition, José represents SSAP and the School of Nursing at University Council, a monthly meeting with President Amy Gutmann, Provost Wendell Pritchett, and other officers of the University to consider activities in all of its phases, with particular attention to matters that affect the common interests of faculty, staff and students, including sustainability matters such as University divestment from coal and tar sands.
+José co-chaired the Student Sustainability Association at Penn (SSAP), the umbrella organization for the ten environmental-oriented groups on campus.
+This student group serves many roles, including its purpose as a funding body, an incubator for the community, and as a platform for discussing the state of environmental affairs at Penn.
+In addition, José represented SSAP and the School of Nursing at University Council, a monthly meeting with President Amy Gutmann, Provost Wendell Pritchett, and other officers of the University to consider activities in all of its phases, with particular attention to matters that affect the common interests of faculty, staff and students, including sustainability matters such as University divestment from coal and tar sands.